SeismicData/pyasdf/doc/station_data.rst

 The ASDF format stores station information in the StationXML format.
-Simply accessing the ``StationXML`` attribute will parse the data to an :class:`obspy.station.station.Inventory` object if the station has one.
+Simply accessing the ``StationXML`` attribute will parse the data to an :class:`obspy.core.inventory.inventory.Inventory` object if the station has one.
 Please see its documentation for more details of how to work with it.

 >>> import pyasdf